Sahoo-Achyutananda/sort_it_out_v4/README.md

 - Control the **speed** of animations.
 - Change the **array size** dynamically.

-### 🏁 Race Mode
+### Race Mode

 - Let multiple algorithms **race side-by-side** on the same array.
 - Visually compare which algorithm performs best in real-time.
 - Designed to make time complexity comparisons **fun and competitive**.

 ### Game Mode (in development)

 - A user can select the "Game Mode" tab under the respective sorting visualizer link.
 - It allows the user to manually swap the bars in adherance to the actual swaps performed by the algorithm.
 - The user gains/looses points based on correct/incorrect swaps.
 - Currently implemented for Bubble Sort, Insertion Sort and Selection Sort.

-### 📚 Learn Alongside
+### Learn Alongside

 - Time & Space complexity details.
 - Short description and **fun historical trivia** about each algorithm.
-- Syntax-highlighted code shown for each sorting algorithm.

----

-## 🛠 Tech Stack
+## Tech Stack

 | Tech           | Purpose                   |
 | -------------- | ------------------------- |